DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 The blog uses the following tools and technologies.

 - [GitHub pages](https://pages.github.com/).
-Github pages are a way of hosting webpages directly from GitHub repositories.
+These are a way of hosting webpages directly from GitHub repositories.
 - [Jekyll](https://jekyllrb.com/).
 This is a static site generator.
 GitHub pages support Jekyll, and will rebuild a static site when committing changes to the repo.
 - [Minimal mistakes](https://mmistakes.github.io/minimal-mistakes/).
 There are many free Jekyll themes.
 This is one of the most popular, and supports GitHub pages 'remote themes'.
-This means the theme files can remain on a remote repository, to keep your own repository simple.
+This means the theme files can remain on a remote repository, and will keep your own repository simple.
 - [Custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).
-By default Github pages sites use github.io domain names.
+By default, Github pages sites use **github io** domain names.
 By pointing a DNS A record to GitHub servers, a custom domain can be used.
 - [StackEdit.io]().
 This is an online markdown editor.

 The setup took a couple of hours.
 No software is required, and aside from the cost of a domain name, the site is free to run.